okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/index.md

 ## Install Google Authenticator

-Install the Google Authenticator app on your mobile device either using either the Google Play (Android) or the Apple App Store (iOS).
+Install the Google Authenticator app on your mobile device using either the Google Play (Android) or the Apple App Store (iOS).

 ## Integrate SDK for authenticator enrollment